whitebox-labs/tentacle/README.md

-Tentacle Shield Hardware
+Tentacle Shield
 ================

-These are the hardware source files for the Tentacle Shield - an arduino shield to interface with Atlas Scientific sensor circuits.
+These are the hardware source files and examples for the Tentacle Shield - an arduino shield to interface with Atlas Scientific sensor circuits.

 More info see here: https://www.whiteboxes.ch/tentacle